 Bro.
 Branham discouraged interracial marriage.
 His opposition was not absolute, but was in response to the society he was living in.
 In America’s past, interracial marriage was a near death sentence.
-Those who interracially married would find themselves completely ostracized from both the black and white communities, which both expressed broad opposition to it, and were even at risk of lynching.
+Those who interracially married would find themselves completely ostracized from both the black and white communities, which both expressed broad opposition to it, and people who forged ahead with an interracial marriage were even at risk of being lynched.
 Bro.
 Branham’s position was primarily in consideration of the reality that would be faced by those who chose to marry in that way.

 To discourage interracial marriage, Bro.
-Branham pointed out that God enjoys diversity, and interracial marriage and cultural integration would reduce diversity.
+Branham pointed out that God enjoys diversity, and interracial marriage and cultural integration could reduce diversity.

 Conversely, Bro.
 Branham also ministered on the scriptural support for interracial marriage, and how God punished a woman for looking down on interracial marriage.

 And Miriam showed her treachery, too, when she laughed, because Moses married this Negro girl.
 And said, “Wasn’t there other girls to be married, and so forth?
 He could done it.”
 And God wasn’t pleased with that, and smote her with leprosy.57-0414 – Corinthians, Book Of Correction

 Clearly times have changed from the 1940s and 1950s.
 The negative societal reaction in the United States to interracial marriage has declined.
 There are interracial families in many message churches, including the churches of editors of this websites.
 God loves and wants to save interracial people as much as anyone else, and that context is plain in Bro.
 Branham’s overall acceptance of racial diversity into the kingdom of God.